 1492: Conquest of Paradise (1992)

 Some people think he was a hero.
-Others believe he was an egotist.
-But everyone agrees that Christopher Columbus was human, made mistakes, and changed the face of history forever with his revolutionary desire to sail as far as he could in search of a passage across the Atlantic.
-This film isn't entirely historically correct, but tells its story well enough that you're rather inclined to forgive its faults.
+Others believe he was an egotist, rapist, and a murderer.
+But everyone agrees Christopher Columbus was human, made mistakes, and changed the face of history with his revolutionary desire to sail as far as he could in search of a passage across the Atlantic.
+This film isn’t entirely historically correct, but tells its story well enough that you can forgive its faults.

-Believing he can charter a route across the sea from Europe to Asia rather than running the dangerous over ground passage or even sailing for a year around the coast of Africa, adventurer Christopher Columbus (Gerard Depardieu) is in search of financial backing for his expedition.
-Most believe he is mad, that he will sail to the world's end and perish in the sea, that such a journey cannot be made, much less in the six weeks he believes it will take to reach land.
-But his proposal catches the attention of a banker (Frank Langella) who manages to arrange an audience for him with Queen Isabella of Spain (Sigourney Weaver).
-She is amused with the charming man that appeals for her assistance, but her advisor Sanchez (Armand Assante) warns her that the man desires too much in return for his voyage.
-Still, Columbus' passion inspires her and she gives him leave to pursue his dreams.
+Believing he can charter a route across the sea from Europe to Asia rather than running the dangerous over ground passage or sailing for a year around the coast of Africa, adventurer Christopher Columbus (Gerard Depardieu) searches for financial backing for his expedition.
+Most believe him mad, that he will sail to the world’s end and perish in the sea, that he can’t make such a journey, much less in the six weeks he believes it will take to reach land.
+But his proposal catches the attention of a banker (Frank Langella) who arranges an audience for him with Queen Isabella of Spain (Sigourney Weaver).
+The charming man that appeals for her help amuses her, but her advisor Sanchez (Armand Assante) warns her Columbus wants too much in return for his voyage.
+Inspired by his passion, she gives him the funding to pursue his dreams.

-They set out, the crew becoming disgruntled and mutinous as their supplies wane and there is no sight of land.
-Then an island is discovered, full of friendly and curious natives.
-Leaving a band of men there to build a settlement, and taking what gold and riches he can find to Spain, Columbus convinces Isabella there is a need for further men and supplies, but upon returning, finds the settlement burned and his men slaughtered, setting the stage for a brutal and historic struggle that ultimately leads to Columbus' political downfall.
-The result is a decent film, that throughout Columbus remains an empathetic if misguided hero.
-Circumstances are often beyond his control, but he does make several errors of judgment.
-The film does not explore the consequences of these beyond the obvious, but does have a good grasp of basic history and manages to bring it to life with beautiful simplicity.
-One of the more perplexing omissions is the complete absence of King Ferdinand, who was present for each of Columbus' appearances before the Spanish court and is here shown only in one scene without any dialogue.
-Ferdinand was an outspoken critic of Columbus and his nonexistent role omits what might have been a powerful plot arc.
-However, it also touches on the inquisition in Europe at the time, with the ousting of the Jews, the capture of Granada, and the burning of six heretics.
-Some if its early scenes were very good, particularly when remarking on the departure of the Moors.
-The costuming is gorgeous and the sailing sequences were particularly picturesque.
-However, it fumbles on some of its historical aspects, such as sailing three ships back to Spain (the Santa Maria ran around a reef and was lost), as well as mingling two of Columbus' later voyages into one.
+Columbus is an empathetic if misguided hero.
+Circumstances are often beyond his control, but he also makes several errors of judgment.
+The film has a good grasp of basic history and brings it to life with beautiful simplicity.
+One of the more perplexing omissions is the absence of King Ferdinand, who was present for each of Columbus’ appearances before the Spanish court and here has only in one scene with no dialogue.
+The real Ferdinand was an outspoken critic of Columbus.
+However, it touches on the inquisition in Europe with the ousting of the Jews, the capture of Granada, and the burning of six heretics.
+Some if its early scenes are excellent, particularly when dealing with the departure of the Moors.
+The costuming is gorgeous and the sailing sequences are picturesque.
+But it fumbles on some of its historical aspects, such as sailing three ships back to Spain (the Santa Maria ran into a reef), as well as mingling two of Columbus’ later voyages into one.

-If the film has one thing going for it, it is the casting and the cinematography.
-One thing I loved was that Ridley Scott knows how to show off the majesty of horses.
-Two important scenes featured them as a primary point, and for someone like me who loves their beauty and power, it was simply breathtaking.
-I was skeptical about all of the casting but everyone made their characters complex and believable.
-There were a lot of things I did not like about the film (it feels a bit long at times, and is quite brutal in places) but overall it was an entertaining and thought-provoking voyage into the past.
+If the film has one thing going for it, it’s the casting and cinematography.
+Ridley Scott also knows how to show off the majesty of horses.
+Two important scenes featured them as a primary point, and for someone like me who loves their beauty and power, it’s breathtaking.
+Everyone made their characters complex and believable.
+There were a lot of things I hated about the film (it feels long and is brutal) but overall, it entertained me.

 Sexual Content: